Explant and En Bloc Breast Implant Removal Capsulectomy in San Diego

 ScarsExplant and en bloc capsulectomy traditionally utilize the incisions from your breast augmentation.
 Since the En Bloc method removes the implant and scar tissue in one piece, the incision tends to be longer than the initial one.
 This will result in a larger scar; however, this scar heals well and is easily concealed by bras and bathing suits.
 Scars can be minimized by applying silicone strips or gel, keeping them out of the sun, and avoiding stress to the incisions.
 All scars fade with time.

 CostYour explant and en bloc capsulectomy procedure is tailored to your body.
 Because of this, we cannot provide an accurate price quote before your consultation.
-The cost of your explant and en bloc capsulectomy will vary depending on the techniques used, combination of procedures, anesthesia, location, facility fees, and surgical fees.
+The cost of your explant and en bloc capsulectomy in San Diego will vary depending on the techniques used, combination of procedures, anesthesia, location, facility fees, and surgical fees.
 Dr. Batra and his team at Coastal Plastic Surgeons will provide you with a price quote during your consultation.

 Frequently Asked Questions